ShaiBatonya/EstateExplorer/README.md

 ## **Overview**
 This project is a full-stack web application designed to streamline the process of buying and selling real estate properties.
-With an interactive and modern user interface, powerful backend services, and a scalable database, this platform ensures a smooth user experience, whether they are property buyers, sellers, or administrators.
+With an interactive and modern user interface, powerful backend services, and a scalable database, this platform ensures a smooth experience for users, whether they are property buyers, sellers, or administrators.

 ---